 Boogieman Blues 4

-“Whatever,” the wolfman said, as he resigned himself into his seat and allowed the notes of Bad Moon Rising from the jukebox to wash over him.
+“Whatever,” the wolfman conceded.
+He resigned himself into his chair and allowed the musical beats of Bad Moon Rising from the jukebox to wash over him.
 “She was really cute, though.”

-“I wouldn’t take it personally,” Dracula told his friend.
-“She’s high class but is not usually phased by corny pickup lines, although, rumor has it that even succubus such as herself are seeing some hard times lately.
-With everything going on in the human realm, accusations being flung around like a fecal balloon fight, a lot of people are hesitant to make a move on somebody or reciprocate any advances made towards them.
+“I wouldn’t take it personally,” Dracula consoled his friend.
+“She’s high class but is not fazed by corny pickup lines.
+Although, rumor has it that even succubi such as herself are seeing hard times lately.
+With everything going on in the human realm, accusations being flung around like a fecal balloon fight, a lot of people are hesitant to make a move on somebody, or reciprocate any advances made towards them.
 So, she might be frustrated from hunger, maybe?”

-“Well that sucks.”
-The wolfman paused for a second.
-“I guess I should apologize the next time I see her.”
+“Well, that sucks…” The wolfman paused for a second.
+“I guess I should apologize the next time I see her, then.”

-“Oh, just shut up, the both of you.”
+“Oh, shut up, the both of you!”
 The wolfman smirked as he took a swig of his beer.

 “Don’t feed the trolls.”
-Dracula said while their mummy friend tried to calm the wolfman down.
+Dracula instructed while their mummy friend tried to calm the wolfman down.

-“I can’t say that I disagree with you.”
-Dracula said.
-“The problem is you will just be playing right into their hands.
-They are just a bunch of instigators trying to antagonize everyone into doing something stupid so they could feel good about themselves.
+“I can’t say that I disagree with you,” Dracula nodded.
+“The problem is you will only be playing right into their hands.
+They are simply a bunch of instigators trying to antagonize everyone into doing something stupid, that way they could feel good about themselves.
 We should pity them, really.”

 “I would rather pity them with a couple of sympathy punches.”
-The wolfman scowled, all the while staring at the troll, whose attention was then turned to provoking the creatures sitting at the bar.
+The wolfman scowled under his breath, all the while staring at the troll, whose attention had then turned towards provoking the other creatures sitting at the bar.

 The wolfman thought about it for a moment.